Stop Bugging Me! Evading Modern-Day Wiretapping Using Adversarial Perturbations: Evaluating the UAP in the Digital Space

-We start by evaluating our approach in the digital space.
-In this setting, the perturbations are added to the raw digital audio sample which is then fed directly to Deep Speech and TextRazor.
-The evaluation allows us to report on the UAPs' effects in each component of the surveillance system, without the potential influence of real-world noise.
+We evaluate the UAPs in the digital space, where the perturbations are added to the raw digital audio sample which is then fed directly to Deep Speech.
+The evaluation allows us to report on the UAPs' effect on each component of the surveillance system, without the potential influence of real-world noise.
 We compare each of the UAPs $\delta_{70}$, $\delta_{100}$, $\delta_{150}$, $\delta_{200}$, $\delta_{300}$, and $\delta_{400}$ to the random integer and random edge perturbations.
-To evaluate the perturbations' effect on the ASR model, we use the WER metric with respect to the perturbations' amplitude constraint.
-As shown in Figure~\ref{fig:FrameworkConfiguration}, the Speaker tries to fool the complete surveillance system (i.e., the topic detector's output).
-Therefore, we use Recall@10 and NDCG@10 to evaluate the perturbations' influence on the system's output.
+To evaluate the perturbations' effect on the ASR model, we use the WER with respect to the perturbations' amplitude constraint.
+The Speaker tries to fool the complete surveillance system (i.e., the topic detector's output, as shown in \fig{FrameworkConfiguration}), thus we use the $PPL_{0.95}$, $PPL_{0.8}$, and Recall@10 to evaluate the perturbations' influence on the system.

-Figure~\ref{fig:digital} presents the effects of the UAPs and random perturbations with respect to the amplitude constraints of the perturbations.
-The results suggest that an increase in the amplitude results in an improved ability to fool the surveillance system, yet it is clear that the UAPs surpass the random perturbations' abilities for all amplitudes.
-Of the two random perturbations, it seems as though the random edge performs better than the random integer.
-This might stem from the perturbations' amplitude: random edge was designed to have values greater than (or equal to) the values of the random integer.
-As expected, a greater amplitude results in greater distortion of the input sample and thus has more effect on the surveillance system's output.
+\fig{digital} presents the effects of the UAPs and random perturbations with respect to the amplitude constraints of the perturbations.
+The results suggest that an increase in $\lambda$ results in an improved ability to fool the surveillance system and that the UAPs outperform the random perturbations for all amplitudes.
+Of the two random perturbations, it seems as though the random edge performs better.
+This could stem from the perturbations' amplitude; random edge was designed to have values greater than (or equal to) the values of the random integer.
+As expected, a greater amplitude results in greater distortion of the sample and thus has more effect on the surveillance system's output.